Paternity Leave

 You will have the right from day one of your employment.
 Agency workers will qualify after 12 weeks in the same assignment.
 The right to time off is capped at a maximum of six-and-a-half hours on each occasion, which can include travelling time, waiting time and attendance.

-• is an intended parent in a surrogacy situation who meets certain conditions.
+- are the intended parent in a surrogacy situation who meets certain conditions.

 If miscarriage or stillbirth occurs from the 25th week onwards or should the baby not survive following its birth, you may be entitled to receive paternity leave and pay in the usual way.